MHLC Events 2020 Calendar

-Birdwatching, mushroom foraging, forest bathing (that’s right, forest bathing!), backpacking for beginners, pollinator and plant identification, and more… our 2019 schedule of events is full of outdoor adventures for everyone.
-Our outdoor events take place in our eighteen preserves, and we partner with local organizations, naturalists, and experts to bring you an exciting schedule of opportunities to get outside and explore.
+Get outside and connect with nature at one of our free events!
+There is something for everyone in our 2020 line-up: birdwatching, mushroom foraging, forest therapy, wilderness challenges, pollinator identification, and more!
+Our outdoor events take place in our eighteen preserves, and we partner with local organizations, naturalists, and experts to bring you an exciting schedule of opportunities to learn and explore.

 Sign up for our mailing list for monthly reminders of upcoming events!

 Come out to the Keleher Preserve for some winter fun!
 Bring your XC skis, snowshoes, or just join in with a hike through the trails.
 We’ll gather at the end of the day with a hot cocoa warm-up!
 With unpredictable winter weather, we are going to watch the forecast before the date is set.
 Check back for updates!
 If you are interested in receiving email updates about this event, please email email@example.com.

 Join us for MHLC Annual Awards Dinner as we honor those who have made an impact in Capital Region land conservation.
 Our guest speaker is William Bryant Logan, the author of Sprout Lands, Oak, Air and Dirt, the last of which was made into an award-winning documentary.
 He serves on the faculty of the New York Botanical Garden.
 William, a certified arborist, is the founder and president of Urban Arborists, Inc., a Brooklyn-based tree company.

 Don’t hibernate all season, come out and enjoy the last of the winter!
 Take a walk through the beautiful Schoharie Creek Preserve with MHLC Preserve Steward Anita Sanchez.
 Anita will cover the basics of identifying plant species in the winter and discuss their importance as a food source for many species of animals.